¿Por qué ser Resiliente-Inteligente?

 Resilient Home: A home that can survive a high level of those hazards found in your area.

 Hazards: The ‘Big 4’: Wind, Water, Fire and Geoseismic.
-These four account for over 85% of property economic losses.
+These four accounts for over 85% of property economic losses.
 All houses face water and fire hazards.
 Wind and geoseismic hazards are in specific areas, like the hurricane-prone Gulf and Atlantic Coasts, Tornado Alley and the earthquake-risk West Coast.

 Resilient-Smart: Making the conscious choice to live in a Resilient Home, even if that means preferring this over other houses that may be bigger, newer, with renovated kitchen/bathrooms, have larger closets, prettier exteriors, nicer views, green features, more cosmetics etc. and to prioritize resilient upgrades ahead of other renovation/remodeling needs.

-(c) Copyright 2020 Resilience Action Fund.
+(c) Copyright 2026 Resilience Action Fund.
 All rights reserved

 PRINTABLE PDF BELOW